Financial-Times/n-express/README.md

 var app = express({

 	// Optional.
-If name is not provided, next-express will try to infer it from package.json
+If name is not provided, n-express will try to infer it from package.json
 	name: "xian",

 	// Optional